Skip to main content

 Single Node with Dynamic Failover

-Single active node in one availability zone.
-Should a node or availability zone fail, Kubernetes automatically spins up a second node in either the same or a second availability zone.
+A single active node in one availability zone.
+Should a node or availability zone fail, Kubernetes activates a second node in either the same or a second availability zone.